10 Dangers Of Drinking Too Much Water – How To Treat And Prevent Water Intoxication

 According to the Centers for Disease Control and Prevention, the daily fluid intake varies and depends on the person’s age, sex, medical conditions, and daily activity (23).
 The National Academies of Sciences, Engineering, and Medicine recommends women to drink 2.7 liters (91 oz) of total water (from all food and beverages) and men to drink a total of 3.7 liters (125 oz) (24).
 Scientists from the Netherlands recommend 2.2 liters of water for women and 3 liters for men per day (25).
 Sara Chatfield, RDN, says, “Estimated recommendations for fluid intake are about 13 cups per day for men and 9 cups per day for women.
 This includes fluids from other beverages and foods.”

-It is clear that it is not true that everyone should drink 3-4 liters of water every day.
-You must talk to your doctor and restrict your daily water intake to a maximum of 3 liters.
-Or, use the following calculator to find out your daily water intake.
+It is clear that it is not true that everyone should drink 3-4 liters of water every day, as hydration needs may vary as per your activity level, age, and climate.
+Ideally, you should pay attention to your thirst signals to adjust your water intake.
+You may also talk to your doctor and restrict your daily water intake to a maximum of 3 liters.
+Or, use this water intake calculator to monitor your daily intake.

 What should you do if you accidentally drink too much water?
 How can it be treated?
 Find out in the following section.